 My journey began after I suffered a stroke in 2011 at the age of 50.
 Like many others, I needed someone to relate to; someone who had walked in my shoes.
-I wanted to be the face of stroke recovery and to bring comfort and hope to others like myself.
-With the assistance of one of my physical therapists, I became a volunteer patient care liaison for Glens Falls Hospital Center for Acute Rehabilitation.
+I wanted to be a face of stroke recovery to bring comfort and hope to others like myself.
+With the assistance of one of my physical therapists, I became a volunteer patient care liaison for Glens Falls Hospital.
 This position awarded me the opportunity to meet a group of individuals instrumental in bringing my vision for Steps for Stroke to light.
 Click here to email me!

 After suffering a stroke in 2008 at the age of 48, I needed to know I wasn’t alone as a young stroke survivor.
 I kept thinking that if I could speak to someone who had experienced my same situation, I would know what to expect.
 It was for this reason I became involved with Steps for Stroke in 2014.
 People need to be educated about stroke and to know they are not alone.

 I have been a full-charge bookkeeper for over 25 years in both public and private accounting.
 I suffered a stroke in June of 2011 which left me with some permanent sight deficit.
 My experience of recovering has been difficult at times, but did not deter me from my dream of becoming self-employed; I also work part-time as bookkeeper for Hudson Mohawk Area Health Education Center.
 I have also served as the Financial Secretary/Treasurer of the Community Chapel of West Glens Falls for several years.

 After my stroke in 2006, I left the hospital after 3 weeks feeling like I had no idea what to expect.
 I felt like I had no idea what had happened to me.
 I needed to be educated and I needed people to talk to.
 I needed HOPE.
 Steps for Stroke gives survivors those opportunities.
 Most importantly we remind people they are not alone.